-On the first round of combat, if the enemy strikes first (or trapped.
-Any criminal who knows the Halfling if the Halfling lets the enemy strike first) with a physical attack, the Halfling can announce they are "fighting without ery 1000 gold worth of objects in their scores."
+On the first round of combat, if the enemy strikes first (or if the Halfling lets the enemy strike first) with a physical attack, the Halfling can announce they are "fighting without fighting."

-fighting."
 They get no attack this round, but instead do a clever dodge or redirect; the enemy does however much damage they would've done to the Halfling to themselves instead (regardless of the enemy's AC).